-To determine our climate-relevant emissions, we calculated our CO_2e footprint for the first time in 2021 (for the year 2019) and then did the same in 2022 for the years 2020 and 2021.
-The figures for 2022 can't be calculated due to the lack of data concerning heat, electricity and travel.
+To determine our climate-relevant emissions, we calculated our CO2e footprint for the first time in 2021 (for the year 2019) and then did the same for the years 2020 to 2022.
+The figures for 2023 can't be calculated due to the lack of data concerning heat, electricity and travel.
 All of the following explanations are based on these calculations, which were carried out within the following limits:

-- > Calculation regime: Greenhouse Gas Protocol - Emission factors: From the ecoinvent, GEMIS, UBA, ProBas and EEA databases - Time scale: 2019 (the last possible base year before corona-related special effects), 2020 and 2021 - Organisational scope: Our German sites branch offices in Leipzig, Köthen and Munich, the data centre in Berlin, as well as our branches outside Germany and home offices - Operational scope: Scope 1.2 Direct emissions from combustion processes of mobile sources; Scope 2.1 Emissions from purchased electricity; 2.2 Emissions from district heating/cooling; Scope 3.1 Procured goods and services; Scope 3.6 Business travel.
+- > Calculation method: Greenhouse Gas Protocol - > Emission factors: sourced from the databases of ecoinvent, GEMIS, UBA, ProBas, EEA, BMWK (Federal Ministry of Economics and Climate Protection, Germany), BAFU (Federal Office for the Environment, Switzerland) and the European Commission - Time scale: 2019 (the last possible base year before corona-related special effects), 2020, 2021 and 2022 - Organisational scope: our German sites branch offices in Leipzig, Köthen and Munich, and the data centre in Berlin as well as our branches outside Germany and home offices - Operational scope: Scope 1.1 Direct emissions from combustion processes of stationary sources; 1.2 Direct emissions from combustion processes of mobile sources; Scope 2.1 Direct emissions from purchased electricity; 2.2 Emissions from district heating/cooling; Scope 3.1 Procured goods and services; Scope 3.2 Capital goods; Scope 3.6 Business travel; Scope 3.7 Employee commuting/telework; Scope 3.11 Use of sold products